 Bernadette was later canonized as a saint in the Catholic Church for living a holy life.
 She lived the Message of Lourdes she received for all of us in the Grotto.

-11 FEB – The First Encounter: Bernadette sees a most beautiful lady, dresses in white with a blue sash in the niche above the Grotto; they pray the rosary
+Bernadette sees a most beautiful lady, dressed in white, with a blue sash, in the niche above the Grotto.
+They pray the rosary.

-14 FEB – Holy Water: Bernadette sprinkles Holy Water at the Lady; she smiles
+Bernadette sprinkles Holy Water at the Lady.
+She smiles.

-18 FEB – The Lady Speaks: The Lady invites Bernadette to return to the grotto for fifteen consecutive days
+The Lady invites Bernadette to return to the grotto for fifteen consecutive days.

-19 FEB – Short and Silent Apparition: Bernadette brings a lighted blessed candle to the grotto
+Short and Silent Apparition.
+Bernadette brings a lighted blessed candle to the grotto.

-20 FEB – In Silence: The Lady teaches Bernadette a personal prayer; Bernadette is overcome with sadness
+The Lady teaches Bernadette a personal prayer.
+Bernadette is overcome with sadness.

-24 FEB – Penance: “Penance!
+“Penance!
 Penance!
 Penance!
 Pray to God for sinners.
-Would you kiss the ground as an act of penance for sinners!”
+Would you kiss the ground as an act of penance for sinners?”